Penn State vs. Indiana NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- The two teams combine to average 61.3 points per game, 7.8 more than the over/under in this contest.
+- The combined points per game average of the two teams, 61.3, is 7.8 points greater than Saturday's over/under.

-- The 44.3 combined points per game that these two squads have allowed this season are 9.2 fewer than the 53.5 over/under in this contest.
+- This contest's total is 9.2 points greater than the 44.3 these two squads combine to surrender per game this season.

-- Nittany Lions games this season feature an average total of 53.6 points, a number 0.1 points higher than Saturday's over/under.
+- The Nittany Lions and their opponents have scored an average of 53.6 points per game in 2021, 0.1 more than Saturday's total.

 - The 53.5 over/under in this game is 0.4 points above the 53.1 average total in Hoosiers games this season.